repra/griddify/README.md

-# griddify
+# Griddify
-Generate and work with our self-configured flexbox grid layout
+Generate and work with your self-configured flexbox grid layout